xyombo/simple_tabby/README.md

 I just need a gadget for my work .
 In my work, i need to manage many remote server machines that deployed some application, such as java application,mysql and so on. when i decided to connect some machines, I spend a lot of time checking which applications are deployed on each server it's making me miserable.
 Tabby has wonderful **Profiles & connections** feature, but there no space to remark more information for every machine or connection.
+I still need another document to manage information that can not hold with Tabby.

 # Usage